dw33d/odinproject/README.md

+# All my practice projects come here

-# My progress as a developer
+1. I will improve as a developer

-1. Know HTML basics
-2. Know CSS basics and flexbox
-3. Can build static sites
+2. I will be an entrepreneur
+3. Give me 3 months of pure focus and learning
+4. And another 3 of focus and building